 Hospitalist in Family Medicine

-The Hospitalist in Family Medicine Selective is designed to give Family Medicine residents a concentrated exposure to Hospital Medicine as it evolves into an exclusive area of practice.
+The Hospitalist in Family Medicine is designed to give residents a concentrated exposure to Hospital Medicine as it evolves into an exclusive area of practice.
 The resident will work directly with a hospital-based provider group and will participate in the care of patients in that environment.
-The resident in this selective is encouraged to explore all areas in which Hospitalists function.
-There may be opportunities to work on the Palliative Call Service as well as serve as a medicine consultant for patients admitted by other providers in the system.
-This selective may prepare the resident to apply for our or another Hospitalist fellowship.
+The resident is encouraged to explore all areas in which Hospitalists function which could also include opportunities to rotate in Bridgton or Rumford Hospitals.
+There may be opportunities to work on the Palliative Care Service as well as serve as a medicine consultant for patients admitted by other providers in the system.
+This experience may prepare the resident to apply for our or another Hospitalist fellowship.

 The goal of the selective is to introduce residents to offering health care through an integrative medicine model.
 Integrative Medicine combines evidenced-based traditional western or allopathic and osteopathic medicine with other healing traditions, to create an individualized approach for the patient and to support the wellness of the health care provider and team.
 The resident will gain exposure to a variety of alternative health care providers via an experiential approach and learn to design a holistic method of practice for you and your patients.